Luichix/practice-javascript/README.md

 # Scripts

-- diffTimes: javascript function to calculate the duration into two hours whit the format HH:mm:ss using typescript
+- diffTimes: javascript function to calculate the duration between two hours with the format HH:mm:ss using typescript